OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/login_registration/Passkey.md

 For future logins to OpenOlat from this device, process steps 3-7 will then be performed automatically each time.
 This simplifies the login a lot, because no password is needed.

-## Activate Passkey
+## Activate Passkey {: #activate}

 The activation of Passkey in OpenOlat is done by the administrator.
+Activation determines that the passkey can or must be used.

+However, the creation of the passkey is then done by the user(s) on the respective devices.
+(In OpenOlat in the **personal menu** at **"password"**.)
+Administrators can only remove passkeys.

 Passkey can be configured on a role-based basis and is part of a three-tier security concept in OpenOlat:

 **Step 1: only Password**<br>
 **Step 2: only Passkey**<br>
-**Step 3: Passkey + Password**<br>
+**Step 3: Passkey + Password**  (2-factor authentication)<br>

 If a security level with passkey has been configured in OpenOlat, then the users will be prompted to create a passkey the next time they log in and to use this passkey for logging in in the future.

 !!! note "Note"

-    Level 3 with an additional password is recommended for certain roles (e.g. user administrators and administrators).
+    Level 2 is recommended for certain roles (e.g. user administrators and administrators).
-    (2-step authentication: passkey + password)

 ## What are Recovery Keys?